nus-cs3281/2024/students/ckcherry23/knowledge.md

 * Data-driven testing: Add tests to check if the actual JSON data is being represented in the expected manner.
 * Snapshot testing: Implement snapshot testing to ensure there are no visual regressions.

 We added more repositories to the Cypress testing data to ensure that the tests cover a wider range of scenarios.
 This will help us in identifying more bugs and ensuring that the report is accurate and reliable in the future.
+Snapshot testing will also be implemented in the future to ensure that the report's visual representation remains consistent without any regressions.

 **2.3.2 Frontend Security Best Practices**